-- You are over 18 years of age; - You have been recognised in your acquired gender under the law of an approved country or territory (as you stated in section 5) before the date of your application; - You are or are not married in your original gender to someone of the opposite sex - You are or are not in a civil partnership in your original gender to someone of the same sex.
+- You are over 18 years of age. - You intend to live in your acquired gender until death - You have lived in your acquired gender continuously for a period of two years or more (as you stated in section 5) before the date of your application - You are or are not married in your original gender to someone of the opposite sex - You are or are not in a civil partnership in your original gender to someone of the same sex.

-Please ensure you complete or delete, as appropriate section 2c of the statutory declaration with a dissolvement date of your former marriage or civil partnership.
+Please ensure you complete or delete, as appropriate section 4c of the statutory declaration with a dissolvement date of your former marriage or civil partner.

-If you have been in a former marriage it is important to give us the date it was dissolved so that your pension benefits can be calculated correctly.
+If you have been in a former marriage or Civil Partnership it is important to give us the correct date it was dissolved so that your pension benefits can be calculated correctly, you must include a copy of your decree absolute or evidence that your Civil Partnership has been dissolved with your application.

 We have provided a standard template for the statutory declaration.
-It included all the statements that you may need to make.
+It includes all the statements that you may need to make.
 You may add to it to meet your personal needs.

-When you have filled in the statutory declaration and you are content that it represents the truth, you will then need to read and sign the statutory declaration in front of the witness who will sign the document to witness it.
+When you have filled in the Statutory Declaration and you are content that it represents the truth, you need to take it to an officer authorised to administer an oath.
+You will then need to read and sign the Statutory Declaration in front of the witness who will sign the document to witness it.

-A statutory declaration must be made before a person who is authorised to attest oaths.
-Examples of people who would be acceptable are: a Justice of the Peace, a Magistrate, Conveyancer, an Authorised Advocate or an Authorised Litigator.
+The Statutory Declaration must be made before a person who is authorised to attest an oath.
+Examples of people who would be acceptable: a Justice of peace, a magistrate, a commissioner for oaths, a practising solicitor, a notary public, a licensed conveyancer, an authorised advocate or an authorised litigator.